6 Best Renters Insurance Companies in Wisconsin of 2025

 Because it’s a well-established and financially strong company, it’s a good choice for any Wisconsin renter who wants to be confident that their renters insurance claim will be paid.

-We chose State Farm for our list because they offer coverage limits higher than some of the other companies on our list, making it a good choice for anybody with a lot of personal belongings to protect.
+We chose State Farm for our list because they offer coverage limits higher than some other companies, making it a good choice for anybody with many personal belongings to protect.

-State Farm’s average cost for renters insurance in Wisconsin is just $115 a year, which is less than $10 per month.
+State Farm’s average cost for renters insurance in Wisconsin is just $115 a year, less than $10 per month.

-Remember that this average includes people in big cities and small towns, as well as those who have opted for high coverage limits.
+Remember that this average includes people in big cities and small towns and those who have opted for high coverage limits.

 Now, let’s review the pros and cons of buying Wisconsin renters insurance from State Farm.